-Students officially withdrawn from Trident who wish to return to the University may seek readmission by completing the admission process, including submitting a new application.
-Students must provide the University all official transcripts of any academic credit earned or attempted at other institutions while withdrawn.
-Students readmitted after withdrawal will be subject to the most current program requirements.
+Students who have officially withdrawn from Trident and who wish to return to the University may seek readmission by contacting their Student Success Advisor and scheduling a return session that falls within a calendar year from the start date of their last attempted or completed session.
+Students who have been withdrawn for over a calendar year from the start of their last attempted or completed session must submit a new application.
+Upon return, students must provide the University all official transcripts of any academic credit earned or attempted at other institutions while withdrawn.
+Students returning within 1 calendar year will retain the program requirements in place at the time of their withdrawal, subject to Dean Approval.
+Students readmitted after being withdrawn for over a calendar year will be subject to the most current program requirements.